iniznet/wp-collections/README.md

 # wp-collections
-A helper toolkits for both theme &amp; plugin in a class
+A helper toolkits for both WordPress theme &amp; plugin in a class